ijlee2/Tutorials/ember-hanchett/README.md

 - example02 - Handling actions in controllers (pp. 105-109)
 - example03 - Working with transitions (pp. 109-112)
 - example04 - Managing dependencies between controllers (pp. 113-117)

+### Chapter 6.
+Ember Components

+- example01 - Using components in an application (pp. 120-124)
+- example02 - Using events in components (pp. 124-127)
+- example03 - Implementing actions in components (pp. 127-133)
+- example04 - Passing properties to a component (pp. 133-134)
+- example05 - Using yield with components (pp. 135-136)